 Minnesota is known as the Land of 10,000 Lakes.
 If you’re someone who has a fondness for being around the water, you’ll love it there.
 Many hobbyists flock to the lakes throughout the state to partake in fishing, kayaking, and some much-needed relaxation.

-Of course, you cannot forget about the nearby beaches as well.
+Apart from the Twin Cities, Minnesota is also known for its beautiful sandy beaches along the scenic North Shore.
 Minnesota may not be the first place you think of when talking about the best beaches, but there are some waterside locales there that are well worth visiting.

-In this article, we’ve highlighted some of the top beaches in Minnesota.
+In this article, we’ve highlighted some of the top beaches in Minnesota because that’s the best way to enjoy the summer like a true Minnesotan.

 Best Minnesota Beaches to Visit